delphidabbler/codesnip/README.md

 There's also plenty of info available on how to compile CodeSnip from source - see below.

-<sup>*</sup> These links take you to the most recent version of the documents -- they can change from release to release.
+<sup>*</sup> This link takes you to the most recent version of the read-me file -- it can change from release to release.

 ## Source Code

 CodeSnip's source code is maintained in the [`delphidabbler/codesnip`](https://github.com/delphidabbler/codesnip) Git repository on GitHub†.

-[Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) methodology has been adopted, with the exception of some branches that have been used in abortive attempts to start work on CodeSnip 5.
+[Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) methodology has been adopted, with the exception of some branches that have been used in various attempts to start work on CodeSnip 5.

 The following branches existed at the time when CodeSnip v4.16.0 was released: